catinprogress/SOFT3202/A1/A1_Traceability.md

   SRS: FR-21 the system shall only include contributors with at least one commit when processing and displaying contributor rankings within a given organisation or repository.
   verification: System Test (T28, T29)

-- URS: URS-05 Contributor with no contributions view specific ranking for specific time period
+- URS: URS-05 Contributor with no contributions view specific ranking for specific time period (negative)
   SRS: FR-22 If a contributor requests to view their personal ranking in a time period for which they have made no contributions, the system shall display "No user contributions found for the specified time period".
   verification: System Test (T27)

+- URS: URS-12 The system shall provide error handling mechanisms for API failures Non-functional requirement: Usability
+  verification: System Test (T41, T42)